terrapower/armi/doc/developer/guide.rst

 Plugins
 =======

-Plugins are higher-level objects that can bring in one or more Interfaces, settings definitions, parameters, validations, etc. They are documented in :ref:`armi-app-making` and :py:mod:`armi.plugins`.
+Plugins are higher-level objects that can add things to the simulations like Interfaces, settings definitions, parameters, validations, etc. They are documented in :ref:`armi-app-making` and :py:mod:`armi.plugins`.

 Entry Points